-Eligible projects that are not in qualified EJCs and eligible projects in qualified EJCs that were not selected as part of the initial 25% EJC allocation will be categorized as either (i) promoting energy sovereignty or (ii) not promoting energy sovereignty.
+Eligible projects that are not in qualified EJCs and eligible projects in qualified EJCs that were not chosen as part of the initial 25% EJC allocation will be categorized as either (i) promoting energy sovereignty or (ii) not promoting energy sovereignty.
 If eligible projects promoting energy sovereignty represent less than 25% of the incentive budget for that sub-program, all those projects will receive incentives with contracts sent to the ICC for approval.
-If eligible projects promoting energy sovereignty represent over 25% of the sub-program budget, the Program Administrator will follow the Energy Sovereignty project selection process described in the pages below.
+If eligible projects promoting energy sovereignty represent more than 25% of the sub-program budget, the Program Administrator will follow the Energy Sovereignty project selection process described in the pages below.

-Finally, for remaining eligible projects that were not chosen through either the EJC reserved funds, or the Energy Sovereignty reserved funds, if the total incentive value of all such projects represents less than the remaining non-reserved funds for that subprogram, all projects will receive incentives and contracts go to the ICC for approval.
+Finally, for remaining eligible projects that were not chosen through either the EJC reserved funds or the energy sovereignty reserved funds, if the total incentive value of all such projects represents less than the remaining non-reserved funds for that sub-program, all projects will receive incentives and contracts go to the ICC for approval.
 However, if the total incentive value of such projects represents more than the remaining non-reserved funds for that sub-program, the Program Administrator will follow the General Project Selection Process described in the following pages.

-The General Project Selection Process first prioritizes projects located in a qualified ILSFA Income-Eligible Community (IE), then projects that increase diversity by state region, system size category, or other key attributes that may or may not be specific to sub-programs.
+The General Project Selection Process first prioritizes projects located in a qualified ILSFA Income-Eligible Community, then projects that increase diversity by state region, system size category, or other key attributes that may or may not be specific to sub-programs.
 For all prioritization categories, the Program Administrator will score and weight projects on key attributes and make selections based on the highest to lowest score.

-Project Selection Protocol for the ILSFA Residential Solar (Small and Large) Sub-programs
+Project Selection Protocol for the ILSFA Residential Solar (Large and Small and Large) sub-programs

-The Climate and Equitable Jobs Act (CEJA) created two distinct residential sub-programs: the Residential Solar (Large, 5+ unit buildings) sub-program and the Residential Solar (Small, 1-4 unit buildings) sub-program.
-Although they are distinct, they share one overall budget.
-Section 8.5.3 of the Agency's 2024 Long-Term Renewable Resources Procurement Plan states that although each sub-program will have its own budget allocation (50% of the total budget for each sub-program) for the first nine months of the program year, the two sub-program allocations will combine to be used on a first-come, first-served basis by projects of either size in months 10-12 of the program year.

-The nine-month carveout will begin at the start of the program year, allowing time at the end of the year for projects to receive funding, should any funding remain.
+In previous yearsPrior to the passage of tThe Climate and Equitable Jobs Act ("CEJA"), all residential projects were included in the Residential Solar sub-programs, regardless of the size of the building.
+The Climate and Equitable Jobs Act ("CEJA") created two distinct residential sub-programs: the Residential Solar (Large, 5+ unit buildings) sub-program and the Residential Solar (Small, 1-4 unit buildings) sub-program.
+Although they are distinct, they share CEJA still allocated one set overall budget for both sub-programs.
+In the 2022 Plan, Section 8.5.3.1 states that although each sub-program will have its own budget allocation (50% of the total budget for each sub-program) for the first nine months of the program year, the two sub-program allocations will combine to be used on a first-come, first-served basis by projects of either size in months 10-12 of the program year.
+The nine months will begin at the start of the program year, allowing time at the end of the year for projects to receive funding, should any funding remain.

-Therefore, for the first nine months of the program year, 50% of the program year budget will be allocated for 1-4 unit building projects and 50% allocated for 5+ unit building projects.
-If, at the end of nine months, there are applications from either subprogram that did not receive funding within the relevant onsite residential sub-program budget and there is funding remaining in the other residential sub-program budget, the funds will be released for any sized residential project.
+Therefore, for the first nine months of the program year, 50% of the program year budget will be budgeted fo allocated for 1-4 unit building projects and 50% budgeted allocated for 5+ unit building projects.
+If, at the end of nine months, there are applications from either sub-program that did not receive funding within the relevant onsite residential sub-program budget and there is funding remaining in the other residential sub-program budget, the funds will be released for any sized residential project.